-In this area we would like to join our primary partner in the Managed Futures business, Steben & Company, by suggesting that a 2%/year limit on trail compensation paid by Commodity DPPs.
+In this area we would like to join one of our sponsors in the Managed Futures business, Steben & Company, by suggesting that a 2%/year limit on trail compensation paid by Commodity DPPs.
 We feel that the comments provided to you by Steben & Company regarding this suggestion are insightful and would serve well as a basis for improved regulation.